This documentation is for Dash Enterprise.

 for situations when you need your app to behave differently depending on the environment.
 For example,

 you might want your app to use one database when running in a certain environment, and a different database otherwise.

 Dash Enterprise provides a way for you to set environment variables in your app’s Settings.
-By entering
+Environment variables that you set

 We recommend storing sensitive information like API keys as environment variables.